subhash-Dulla/azure-solutions-basic-ecommerce/README.md

 The template deploys the following resources to Azure:

 1. Azure App Services Hosting Plan
-2. Azure App Services Web Site (to host the ecommerce site)
+2. Azure App Services Web Site (to host the e-commerce site)
 3. Azure App Services Web Site (to host the webjob that will process your orders)
 4. Redis Cache instance
 5. Azure SQL with two databases: ProductCatalog and Orders